JAForbes/sum-type/readme.md

 `string[] -> f -> { [key:string]: f }`

 A helper function for generating folds that are versioned separately to the type definition.
+It's useful when you want to avoid specifying each clause in a fold without losing type safety or introducing [other modelling problems](https://github.com/JAForbes/sum-type/issues/13)

+Read more about `otherwise` [here](./otherwise.md)

 ```js
 const { Y, N } = stags.Maybe
 const Platform = stags.tagged ('Platform') ({
     ModernWindows: [],